ku9278/food-manager/README.md

 ## Using the Application
 1. Obtain an OpenAI API key at https://platform.openai.com/api-keys
 2. Run food_manager.exe
+3. Select language
-3. Enter your OpenAI API key when prompted
+4. Enter your OpenAI API key
-4. Navigate through the menu and select the desired feature
+5. Navigate through the menu and select the desired feature

 ### Features
 1. View current foods